materials-marketplace/user-docs/docs/source/ucs/uc1.md

 - logging -> for the error message
 - os, shutil, subprocesses -> to create new directories, copy files and start the simulation software SimPARTIX
 - uuid -> a useful library to assign unique IDs to the simulation
-- dlite is a C implementation of the SINTEF OPen Framework and Tools (SOFT) which is a set of concepts and tools for using data models to efficiently describe and work with scientific data.
+- dlite is a C implementation of the SINTEF Open Framework and Tools (SOFT) which is a set of concepts and tools for using data models to efficiently describe and work with scientific data.

 We also further import the following classes and function from our previously created files
 ```python